Browse for Organizations

 There are some required events, but students can generally choose the events in which they would like to participate.
 Over 50% of fraternity and sorority members are involved in at least one student organization outside of the fraternity/sorority experience and a majority of fraternity and sorority members also work.
 If you feel your student is devoting too much time to a fraternity/sorority, talk with them to better understand the required expectations and feel free to contact the Office of Student Involvement to discuss concerns.
 We also encourage students to fully discuss time commitments prior to joining a fraternity or sorority during the recruitment or intake process.

 Fraternity/sorority membership can be a valuable experience, regardless of whether the student is living at home, in a residence hall, or in an off-campus facility.
-Off-campus students find Greek membership provides them with a place to hang out between classes, a place to study, and a support group of friends.
+Off-campus students find Greek membership provides them with people to hang out with between classes to study, and a support group of friends.